ISH88/ELK_PROJECT/README.md

 ### Description of the Topology
 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the Damn Vulnerable Web Application.
 Load balancing ensures that the application will be highly redundant, in addition to restricting  unauthorized accessing to the network.
 - What aspect of security do load balancers protect?
-What is the advantage of a jump box? it alloes connectivity into the vitual network from external sources and obfuscates internal machines by allowing connectivity via private addresses_
+What is the advantage of a jump box? it allows connectivity into the vitual network from external sources and obfuscates internal machines by allowing connectivity via private addresses_
 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the __container___ and system _logs____.
 - What does Filebeat watch for?_watch system logs
 - What does Metricbeat record?_watches the ELK logs